|39.45565°N / 73.56704°E

 The plan was to do something exciting, something new.
 Not any of these routes which will be attempted from tens or hundreds of tourists every year.

 A friend came up with the idea to visit the Transalai and climb Kurumdy with a group of the Austrian Mountaineering Club.
-Because i know the problems of these big groups i was going to bring together a small team to for my own try: Katharina Pfnaisl, Melanie Grünwald, James Lam and me (Markus Gschwendt).
+Because I know the problems of those big groups I was going to bring together a small team for my own try: Katharina Pfnaisl, Melanie Grünwald, James Lam and me (Markus Gschwendt).